Nexmo/station/_tutorials/client-sdk-js-receive-calls.md

 In this guide, you'll learn how to forward an incoming phone call from a Nexmo phone number, to an in-app user by implementing a webhook and linking that to a Nexmo application.

 You will create a simple app to receive a call.
-The app will automatically log in a user called Jamie.
-After logging in, Jamie is able to receive a call and perform actions such as answer, decline or hangup.
+The app will automatically log in a user called jamie.
+After logging in, jamie is able to receive a call and perform actions such as answer, decline or hangup.

 ## Nexmo Concepts